WikiJourney/wikijourney_website/README.md

 # WikiJourney (web)

-A website and an API made for tourism, based on Wikipedia information.
+A website made for tourism, based on Wikipedia information.

 ## Features
  - Find points of interest around you